Jo Salter

 Joanna Mary Salter MBE (born 27 August 1968, in Bournemouth) is a former Royal Air Force pilot, and was Britain's first female fast jet pilot flying the Panavia Tornado ground attack aircraft with 617 Squadron.
 She later became an inspirational speaker.
 In November 2016 she joined PwC as a director and Chief of Staff, responsible for digital capabilities within the People and Organisation practice.

+Early life

+She attended the Shirley High School.
+Later she attended the John Ruskin High School from 1982 to 1986, gaining eight O-levels with six B grades.
+She gained A-levels in Maths, Physics, and Electronics.
+She lived on Brownlow Road.

 Royal Air Force

 Salter joined the Royal Air Force at the age of 18 with the intention of becoming an engineering officer but she went on to train as a pilot after the British government announced that women would be allowed to fly jet aircraft in 1992.
 As part of her engineering training she had studied at the Royal Military College of Science.
 Salter was awarded her wings on 3 April 1992 and at the end of 1992 she finished her fast jet training at RAF Brawdy with Dawn Hadlow (nee Bradley), who became Britain's first RAF female flight instructor.